Root Cause Analysis – how do you get it to work effectively? Part 4: Bringing it all together

 The real dilemma is that, although people in distinct process areas usually do have the best information to do effective process improvement, they can often be unaware of problems occurring in the downstream processes due to a combination of ‘silo’ management and inadequate cross-departmental communication.

-And therefore they may not be aware that problems caused downstream may in fact originate as a result of their own action.
+And therefore they may not be aware that problems encountered downstream may in fact originate as a result of their own action.
 Before a problem can really be solved, there has to be an acknowledgement by the relevant people in the process of where the source of the problem really originated.

 So, in order to get the best from our most valued assets we have to educate and involve them to: